raghunandanr487-collab/RTLTOGDSCOMEON-/assest/week4/CMOS noise margin robustness evaluation.md

  ## Noise Margin High (NMH):
 - The maximum noise voltage that can be added to a logic HIGH input without changing the output logic.

-##  Noise Margin Low (NML):
+## 🍕 Noise Margin Low (NML):
 - The maximum noise voltage that can be added to a logic LOW input without changing the output logic.

-### so now we will see the image of the graphs of invertor with labbled vil,voh,vol,vih,vdd
+### 📈so now we will see the image of the graphs of invertor with labbled vil,voh,vol,vih,vdd

 ![WhatsApp Image 2025-10-18 at 19 23 35_4652a153](https://github.com/user-attachments/assets/a30a2c7f-12a7-4cd4-bff7-8dc418a61246)